Author tour for controversial 'American Dirt' is canceled

 “Unfortunately, our concerns about safety have led us to the difficult decision to cancel the book tour.”

-Cummins, 45, had made a handful of promotional appearances since her book was released, but over the past few days the St. Louis-based Left Bank Books had called off an event and Flatiron had cancelled interviews in a pair of California stores.
+Cummins, 45, had made a handful of promotional appearances since her book was released, but over the past few days the St. Louis-based Left Bank Books had called off an event and Flatiron had cancelled interviews in California.
 The tour for her heavily promoted book had been scheduled to last at least through mid-February, with planned stops everywhere from Seattle to Oxford, Mississippi.

-Despite the criticism, Cummins' novel had been selling well and was No. 8 on the Amazon.com best-seller list at the time Flatiron announced the tour was being cut short.

-Cummins does have at least one major interview coming up.
-On Wednesday, a spokesperson for Winfrey confirmed that Winfrey will meet with the author next month and that the discussion will air in March on Apple TV Plus.
-“American Dirt” was the third picked by Winfrey since she began a partnership with Apple last year.
+Flatiron instead hopes to organize a series of town hall gatherings with Cummins and her critics, calling it “an opportunity to come together and unearth difficult truths to help us move forward as a community.”
+On Wednesday, a spokesperson for Winfrey confirmed that Winfrey will meet as planned with the author next month and that the discussion will air in March on Apple TV Plus.
+“American Dirt” was the third novel picked by Winfrey since she began a partnership with Apple last year.

+“American Dirt” has dramatized ongoing issues of diversity in publishing that mirror criticisms of Hollywood.
+From publishers and editors to booksellers and agents, the book industry is predominantly white.
+Miller acknowledged that the novel “exposed deep inadequacies” at Flatiron and apologized for how the novel was promoted.

+Cummins was defended by Ann Patchett, the author and bookstore owner who runs Parnassus Books in Nashville and gave the book an early blurb.
+In an email to The Associated Press, she wrote that Cummins had done a “beautiful job talking about the journey she's been on with this book,” but that she understood the decision to end the tour.

+"For the record, I loved ‘American Dirt.’
+I've never in my life seen this kind of public flogging," she wrote.

+Despite the criticism, Cummins' novel had been selling well and was No. 8 on the Amazon.com best-seller list as of midday Wednesday.

-Winfrey first chose “American Dirt” last fall, before any criticism had emerged and acknowledged in a pre-publication interview with The Associated Press that she was unaware of any controversy.
+Winfrey first chose “American Dirt” last fall, before any criticism had emerged and acknowledged in a pre-publication interview with the AP that she was unaware of any controversy.
 She has since posted a video on Instagram, saying that she had been following the debate and hoped for a broad discussion.

 “I’ve spent the past few days listening to members of the Latinx community to get a greater understanding of their concerns, and I hear them.
 I do,” Winfrey said in the video.
 “What I want to do is bring people together from all sides to talk about this book.”